PixelsCamp/pixelscamp-quiz-stage/README.md

 ## Usage Instructions

 The best way to learn how to use the engine is by starting it and following this [flow chart](https://github.com/PixelsCamp/pixelscamp-quiz-stage/raw/master/extras/engine_flow.pdf).
 After a few minutes, you should start getting the hang of it, and then it will all make sense (hopefully).
+The UX is weird, but we're found it to be efficient.

 If you're serious about using this on stage, make sure to look at the bottom of the `core.clj` file for a few functions you can call from the REPL while the engine is running.
 These functions allow the quizmaster to adjust scores, discard a question, and generally fix mistakes.